Tightpin/Roguelike/README.md

 ### How to play

+1. To see what an object on the screen is:

+    - Hover over item with your mouse cursor

-1. To move:
+2. To move:

     - Numpad (`8, 2, 4, 6` for `up, down, left, right` and `7, 9, 1, 3` for `up-left, up-right, down-left, down-right`)
     - Arrow keys (with `Home, Page Up, End, Page Down` for `up-left, up-right, down-left, down-right`)
     - Vim keys for nerds (`j, k, h, l` for `up, down, left, right` and `y, u, b, n` for `up-left, up-right, down-left, down-right`)

-2. To stand still:
+3. To stand still:

     - Numpad (`5`)
     - Arrow keys (`Clear`)
     - Vim (`.`)

-3. To attack:
+4. To attack:

     - Move into enemies

-4. To pickup items:
+5. To pickup items:

     - While over item, press `g`

-5. To use items:
+6. To use items:

     - See inventory with `i`, select item using indexed letter

-6. To drop items:
+7. To drop items:

     - Press `d`, select item using indexed letter

+8. To view message log:

+    - Press `v`

-7. To exit at any time:
+9. To exit at any time:

     - Press `Esc`